kubermatic/docs/content/kubermatic/master/cheat_sheets/etcd/backup-and-restore/_index.en.md

 The [legacy backup controller]({{< ref "../legacy_restore" >}}) is based on a simple cron job and didn't support automated restore operations.
 The new experimental controllers utilize new CRDs for backups and restore, support multiple backup configurations per cluster, immediate backups and automated restore operations.

-The new controllers try to be as backward compatible with the legacy controller possible.
+The new controllers try to be as backward compatible as possible with the legacy controller.
 However, it's not possible to manage or restore legacy backups with the new controllers.

 The new controllers manage backup, restore and cleanup operations using [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
 All jobs triggered use containers that can be passed to the seed controller manager similar to the legacy backup controller.

-All backups managed by these controllers are tracked in the backup configuration status where the users can see their status.

 Currently, only S3 compatible backup backends are supported.